Policy last updated

 Applications from mainstream schools

-Primary and secondary schools that have enrolled a significant increase in the number of students since their EAL Index funding was established by the preceding year’s August census may apply for EAL Contingency funding.
+Primary and secondary schools that have experienced a significant increase of student enrolments since their EAL Index funding was established by the preceding year’s August census may apply for EAL Contingency funding.
 Each application is assessed based on the additional students’ eligibility for EAL Index level funding and the rates and weightings outlined in Reference 26.

 New primary and secondary schools will not have participated in the preceding August census.
 They can apply for EAL Contingency funding to establish an EAL program following the February school census.